Twipped/InterviewThis/InterviewThis.md

 - How do you track development time?

-##Remote

-- Will the company pay for home office equipment such as monitors or furniture?
-  - If yes, will that equipment be considered company property?
-  - Would I have to return it if/when I leave the company?

-- Do you have a team chat setup such as IRC or Jabber?
-Do your developers actively use it, is it their primary communication channel?

-- Do your developers use video chat software such as Skype or Google Hangouts?

-- If a portion of the team works in-office, do you have a dedicated computer to be used for video chat with remote employees?

-- Will I have to work over a VPN?

-- How frequently will I be expected to visit the office?

-- Will my visits be reimbursed?

-- How flexible are my hours?
-Can I take time off during the day if needed and make up for it in the evenings?

-##Codebase / Architecture
+### Codebase / Architecture

 - How old is your codebase?

-- Do you unit test?
-  - What libraries do you use?
-  - What is your testing methodology?
-(BDD, TDD, Spike & Stabilize, ...)
 - What is your current level of test coverage?
-Are you happy with it?

 - Do you regularly correct technical debt?

-- On a scale of 1 to 10, how much spaghetti code do you have?
+- Are you proud of your current code quality?
+How do you measure and work to improve this?

 - How well documented is your codebase?
-  - Do you use automated documentation systems like PHPDoc or JSDoc?
+  - Do you use automated documentation tools, like phpDocumentor or JSDoc?
   - Do you maintain a wiki?

-- Pure CSS, or compiled middleware (LESS, SASS, etc)?

-- What is your minimum supported version of IE?

-- Does your codebase require a build process, and is it automated?
+- Does your codebase require a build process, and is it automated using tools like Chef, Puppet, Vagrant?

 - Do you use MVC or similar code structuring?

+- What has been your experience with NoSQL databases?

 - What is your primary backend language, including version?